allan-bonadio/squishy_electron_4/docGen/docSrc/glossary.md

 Used mostly in the US; the rest of the world has graduated to kilograms.

 proton - a particle that's positively charged.
 Hydrogen atoms have a proton in the center.

+𝜓 - psi (greek letter) pronounced 'psi' - The wave.
+Complex valued, one for each state (or location) of a particle.
+Also, as a unit, the integration of 𝜓* 𝜓 everywhere, which should be 1.

 **Q**